isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

+The *special member functions* are the default constructor, copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor.

 The semantics of the special functions are closely related, so if one needs to be declared, the odds are that others need consideration too.

-Declaring any special member function, even as `=default` or `=delete`, will suppress the implicit declaration of a move constructor and move assignment operator.
+Declaring any special member function except a default constructor, even as `=default` or `=delete`, will suppress the implicit declaration of a move constructor and move assignment operator.
 Declaring a move constructor or move assignment operator, even as `=default` or `=delete`, will cause an implicitly generated copy constructor or implicitly generated copy assignment operator to be defined as deleted.
 So as soon as any of the special functions is declared, the others should